HexagonCore/get-ngrok-tunnel-info/README.md

 # get-ngrok-info
 Easy and fast tool written in python to get info about running ngrok as variables in python.
+Supports **HTTP** and **TCP**
+___
+⚠ Use this as base code, if you already started project, paste it beetween importing packages and your already existing code ⚠
 ### ‎

 ## Instalation